 User manual configuration can completely control the raid set setting, but it will take longer time to complete than the Quick Volume and Raid Setup configuration.
-Select the Raid Set Function to manually configure the raid set for the first time or delete existing raid set and reconfigure the raid set.
+Select

 To enter a Raid Set Functions, press ENT to enter the Main menu.
 Press UP/DOWN to select the Raid Set Functions option and then press ENT to enter further submenus.
 All raid set submenus will be displayed.